tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 A single solution to a cognitive complex problem is less likely to reflect the actual problem when compared to a

 Need to get back to this, got distracted with some other stuff during the lecture.

+## Lecture 11

+Capacities is the in-person hours.
+Releases have a duration and the option to assign resources to it.

+Release resource capacity should be the total person hours for the duration of the release.

+For defining the capacities: The resource utilization factor should be above 100% for all resources.

+### Comphrensiveness of Release Decisions

+- Which features should be offered in the next release(s) and why?
+- Which feature shouldn't be offered in the next release?
+- What's the best time for product release and why?
+- New features versus fixing bugs/improvements?
+- How to adjust to change for a given release?